Monaco Mortgage Factsheet and FAQ

 Insurance:

-• Life Insurance: Often required; premiums depend on borrower’s age & health.
+• Life Insurance (Monaco mortgage): Often required; premiums depend on borrower’s age & health.

-• Home Insurance: Mandatory; typically a few hundred euros annually.
+• Home Insurance (Monaco property): Mandatory; typically a few hundred euros annually.

 Equity Release & Refinancing in Monaco: